Jack London Square

-Jack London Square is an entertainment and business destination on the waterfront of Oakland, California, United States.
+Jack London Square is a neighborhood on the waterfront of Oakland, California, United States.
 Named after the author Jack London and owned by the Port of Oakland, it is the home of stores, restaurants, hotels, Amtrak's Jack London Square station, a San Francisco Bay Ferry ferry dock, the historic Heinold's First and Last Chance Saloon, the (re-located) cabin where Jack London lived in the Klondike, and a movie theater.
-A farmer's market is hosted among the retail shops on Sunday mornings.
 The former presidential yacht USS Potomac is moored at an adjacent slip.

 History

+The area developed as a warehouse and industrial district due to its proximity to major transportation, including the Southern Pacific Railroad (now Niles Subdivision) on Embarcadero West and the Western Pacific Railroad (now Oakland Subdivision) on Third Street, as well as the Oakland Estuary.

 The area between Broadway, Webster, First Street (Embarcadero) and the estuary was named Jack London Square in 1951.
 On May 1, 1951, the area was formally dedicated and a plaque placed at the foot of Broadway.

 Geography

 Jack London Square is located at the south end of Broadway, across the Oakland Estuary from Alameda.

 The name has also come to refer to the formerly industrial neighborhood surrounding Jack London Square now known as the Jack London District, which has undergone significant rehabilitation in the last decade, including loft conversions and new construction.

 Former California Governor (and former Oakland mayor) Jerry Brown made his home here before moving north to the Uptown neighborhood.